Foundations of Transaction Fee Mechanism Design: Definitions

-The inclusion rule is implemented by the miner, possibly subject to certain validity constraints enforced by the blockchain (e.g., block size limit).
+\item {\bf Miner-revenue rule $\bfM(\cdot)$}: given a set of bids $\bfb'$ included in the block, the miner-revenue rule $\bfM(\bfb')$ outputs the total payment received by the miner for mining this block.
+We assume that the miner revenue does not exceed the total payment of all confirmed bids. \end{itemize} } The inclusion rule is implemented by the miner, possibly subject to certain validity constraints enforced by the blockchain (e.g., block size limit).
 The other rules, including confirmation, payment, and miner-revenue rules are enforced by the blockchain itself; and they use only on-chain information.
+We assume that any unconfirmed transaction must pay $0$ and each transaction pays no more than the bid amount.

 There are a few important things to note about this definition: \begin{enumerate}[leftmargin=5mm,itemsep=1pt] \item {\it Included vs confirmed:} In the most general form, not all transactions included in the block must be confirmed.
 It could be that some transactions are included in the block to set the price, but they are not considered confirmed.
 For example, consider a Vickrey auction where the $k$ highest bids are included in the block, among which the $k-1$ highest are considered confirmed, paying the $k$-th price.
 In this case, the $k$-th transaction is included just to set the price. \item {\it Encoding the burn rule.} Not all the payment from the users will necessarily go to the miner of the block.
 It was pointed out earlier, e.g., in Ethereum's EIP-1559~\cite{eip1559,roughgardeneip1559,roughgardeneip1559-ec} that in a blockchain, part to all of the payment can be burnt.
-In our definition, we require that the miner revenue $\bfM$ be upper bounded by the total payment from all confirmed transactions.
+In our definition, we require that {\it the miner revenue be upper bounded by the total payment from all confirmed transactions}.
 In case the miner's revenue is strictly less than the total user payment, the difference is essentially ``burnt''. \end{enumerate}